A college degree is one signal.

 The real question is which no-degree jobs are worth taking.

-A good job without a degree should still have clear pay, clear requirements, clear training expectations, clear remote scope if it is remote, and a real path forward.
+A good job without a degree should still have clear pay, clear requirements, clear training expectations, clear remote scope if it is remote, clear travel terms if travel is involved, clear schedule expectations, and a real path forward.

-It should not hide behind vague promises, fake flexibility, mystery commissions, unpaid training, or internet hype.
+It should not hide behind vague promises, fake flexibility, mystery commissions, unpaid training, internet hype, or a title that sounds better than the actual job.

 No degree does not mean no standards.